 Navigational and related user information should be shown on a "local experience" map or panel that will often be accompanied by a regional orientation panel.
 The exact design and content of the local experience map or panel is flexible.
 The local experience panel should clearly indicate both the local trail and the statewide trail.
-Below is an example of a local experience panel.
-The map at left shows the local trail and the AT, but could have also shown the PHT, which follows the C&O Canal.
+Below are example of local experience panels in Pulaski and Galax, at both ends of the New River Trail State park.
+The map at left shows the local trail and the AT in Harpers Ferry.
+At bottom, cyclists plan their next trip referencing the regional inset.